-The simplest dynamic model for drug administration is obtained by assuming that the drug is evenly distributed in a single compartment after it has been administered and that the drug is removed at a rate proportional to the concentration.
+The simplest dynamical model for drug administration is obtained by assuming that the drug is evenly distributed in a single compartment after it has been administered and that the drug is removed at a rate proportional to the concentration.
 The compartments behave like stirred tanks with perfect mixing.
-Let c be the concentration, V the volume and q the outflow rate.
+Let c be the concentration, V the volume, and q the outflow rate.
 Converting the description of the system into differential equations gives the model

-$$V\frac{dc}{dt} = -qc, \quad c \ge 0. \tag{3.25}$$
+$$V\frac{dc}{dt} = -qc, \qquad c \ge 0. \tag{4.26}$$

 This equation has the solution $c(t) = c_0 e^{-qt/V} = c_0 e^{-kt}$, which shows that the concentration decays exponentially with the time constant T = V/q after an injection.
-The input is introduced implicitly as an initial condition in the model (3.25).
+The input is introduced implicitly as an initial condition in the model (4.26).
 More generally, the way the input enters the model depends on how the drug is administered.
 For example, the input can be represented as a mass flow into the compartment where the drug is injected.
 A pill that is dissolved can also be interpreted as an input in terms of a mass flow rate.

-The model (3.25) is called a one-compartment model or a single-pool model.
+The model (4.26) is called a one-compartment model or a single-pool model.
 The parameter q/V is called the elimination rate constant.
 This simple model is often used to model the concentration in the blood plasma.
 By measuring the concentration at a few times, the initial concentration can be obtained by extrapolation.
-If the total amount of injected substance is known, the volume V can then be determined as $V = m/c_0$; this volume is called the apparent volume of distribution.
-This volume is larger than the real volume if the concentration in the plasma is lower than in other parts of the body.
-The model (3.25) is very simple, and there are large individual variations in the parameters.
-The parameters V and q are often normalized by dividing by the weight of the person.
-Typical parameters for aspirin are V = 0.2 L/kg and q = 0.01 (L/h)/kg.
-These numbers can be compared with a blood volume of 0.07 L/kg, a plasma volume of 0.05 L/kg, an intracellular fluid volume of 0.4 L/kg and an outflow of 0.0015 L/min/kg.
+If the total amount of injected substance is known, the volume V can then be determined as $V = m/c_0$.

 The simple one-compartment model captures the gross behavior of drug distribution, but it is based on many simplifications.
 Improved models can be obtained by considering the body as composed of several compartments.
-Examples of such systems are shown in Figure 3.18, where the compartments are represented as circles and the flows by arrows.
+Examples of such systems are shown in Figure 4.18, where the compartments are represented as circles and the flows by arrows.